 Unfortunately, our subsequent trips to Cafe C have been a huge disappointment.
 Disappointment may be an understatement of the experiences.
 On our 2nd trip I was a little early and had to wait on the Big Guy for about 5-10 minutes.
 I thought this would give me time to figure out what I wanted because of allergies.
 Well that was a mistake.
 Cafe C is one of those places where you order first.
 The counter people were not happy that I had the nerve to wait inside the air-conditioned building.
 Think they wanted me to wait out in the heat.
 Cafe C does not have an allergy friendly menu or even an ingredient list.
 The server told me she would tell me if there was anything I was allergic to in the food.
 I gave her my list and then proceeded to ask about items.
 Each time I asked the server kept staring straight ahead kind of like a zombie.
 It was as if I didn’t exist.
 Finally, I asked and she rudely stated no. OK so I guessed on something that appeared safe.
 Then I got lemonade.
 I noticed it was pink and wanted to know what flavor it was because I’m allergic to strawberries.
 I asked the zombie-chick but got no response.
 Then another person who was supposed to be some sort of management type walked by and I attempted to ask her.
 That was a major mistake.
 She proceeded to make fun of my allergies.
 I asked her if there was strawberry in the lemonade.
 She responded something like that.

-- Staff: What is worse that horrible.
+Staff: What is worse than horrible.
 The staff is poorly trained in customer service and is often down-right rude.
 Apparently no one at this location has any knowledge of what is in a dish.

 ALLERGY WARNING: CAFE C IS UNSAFE FOR ANYONE WITH ALLERGIES.
 IT BORDERS ON BEING DANGEROUS FOR ALLERGIES.